 In the village of Trandal, in the middle of the charming Hjørundfjord, there are around six inhabitants.
 Trandal has no road connection to the outside world, and can therefore only be reached via a waterway or a demanding hike.
-Nevertheless, concerts and festivals such as the country festival and Trandal blues often take place in Trandal.
+Nevertheless, concerts and festivals such as the country festival and Trandal blues take place.

 The capacity of the place is 25 times larger than that of the rural population and is frequently visited by local and national heroes such as Magne Furuholmen and Kjell Inge Røkke.

 The tour begins at the Ålesund cruise pier by speedboat through the Borgundfjord before entering the impressive Hjørundfjord.
-Already the boat trip through the idyllic Hjørundfjord, which is framed on both sides by high mountains, is an experience and after a few stops you leave the boat in Trandal.
+Already the boat trip through the idyllic Hjørundfjord, which is framed on both sides by high mountains, is an experience.
+After a few stops you leave the boat in Trandal.
 Trandal and the Christian Gaard inn, with only a handful of permanent residents, became famous when the Australian travel magazine Luxury Escapes showed a picture of its tree swing curving out over the Hjørundfjord.
-A unique photo opportunity in Norway with the best view of nature.
+Definitely a unique photo opportunity in Norway.